Let’s face it — we are living in generation hydration, and the messaging is everywhere:

 The main focus of Liquid IV is rapid, targeted hydration based on modern science.
 Their powder sticks contain over 100% of the daily recommended Vitamin C, along with B3, B5, B6, and B12, and its taste has been carefully crafted using a balance of cane sugar and stevia.
 If their standard flavor isn’t your cup of tea, they also offer other delicious flavors such as Passion fruit, Acai berry, and Lemon-Lime.

+So what are people on the internet saying about Liquid IV -are the reviews positive?
+YES.
 In general, people seem to LOVE the taste of Liquid IV’s electrolyte supplements:

 That said, the only common complaints I’ve seen about Liquid IV supplements are about high sugar content and no return policy:

 Potentially in response, Liquid IV released a “sleep” formula with much lower sugar than the original.
-It also contains Melatonin, a sedating herb valerian root, and the anti-anxiety supplement L-theanine.
+It also contains melatonin, a sedating herb valerian root, and the anti-anxiety supplement L-theanine.

 They also offer a caffeinated version that contains both organic green tea extract and guayusa, a South American herb and coffee-substitute containing high amounts of antioxidants.